 As homes get older they need lots of maintenance to keep up their value.
 But sometimes it gets to the point where a complete renovation is in order.
 Of course, this costs more than the odd maintenance job so you have to plan your finances accordingly.
-Having an experienced financial advisor to help you will the financial planning for your renovation will ensure you are not left without funds for other needs.
+Having an experienced financial advisor such as Andep Investment Consultancy to help you will the financial planning for your renovation will ensure you are not left without funds for other needs.

 In fact, a financial planner can do much more than help you plan for a whole house renovation; they can find many ways to help you save on costs and make sure you are getting everything possible by going through your tax refunds, investments, superannuation and other things connected to your income.

 When it comes to renovating your home, you may want to start off with the most important part such as the kitchen and then do the rest in steps so it is not such a drain on you financially.
 It’s important to have a builder come in and look over the home first.
 They will be able to tell you which parts of the home are most in need of renovation.
 It could be that you need a new roof and this should come before anything else, since the whole home depends on have a solid roof to protect it.